openx/mobile-ios-sdk-doc/info/integration-gam/ios-in-app-bidding-gam-order-setup.md

 ## Overview

-The sense of prebid technology is to run the header bidding auction first and inject an opportunity to display a winning bid into a preconfigured waterfall on the Primary Ad Server.
-This could be achieved by adding special Line Items which point to the prebid creative.
-If such line item wins on the primary ad server the prebid ad will be rendered on the client, otherwise, the ad from the predefined waterfall will be rendered.
+The sense of Prebid technology is to run the header bidding auction first and inject an opportunity to display a winning bid into a preconfigured waterfall on the Primary Ad Server.
+This could be achieved by adding special Line Items which point to the Prebid creative.
+If such line item wins on the Primary Ad Server the Prebid ad will be rendered on the client, otherwise, the ad from the predefined waterfall will be rendered.

 This scenario is totally supported by Apollo.

-So the essential part of Apollo integration is creating a special Line Items on the Google Ad Manager.
+So the essential part of the Apollo integration is creating special Line Items on the Google Ad Manager.

-## Best Practises
+## Best Practices

-According to prebid's suggestions, you have to create a set of line items with unique price targets to get the best revenue.
-Line Items should be created according to the [price granularity](http://prebid.org/prebid-mobile/adops-price-granularity.html#autoGranularityBucket) policy.
+According to Prebid's suggestions, you have to create a set of line items with unique price targets to get the best revenue.
+Line Items should be created according to the [price granularity](http://Prebid.org/Prebid-mobile/adops-price-granularity.html#autoGranularityBucket) policy.
 That means that you have to create more than one hundred line items to get the best coverage.

-You can do it by your hands, develop special scripts, or using some tool for generating orders like [PubMonkey](https://chrome.google.com/webstore/detail/pubmonkey/cjbdhopmleoleednpeaknmmbepfkhaml?hl=en)
+You can either do this manually, develop special scripts, or use some tool to generate orders like [PubMonkey](https://chrome.google.com/webstore/detail/pubmonkey/cjbdhopmleoleednpeaknmmbepfkhaml?hl=en).

 ## Order Setup